KhaledKammoun/git-training/README.md

 # git-training
-A simple repository for practicing Git and GitHub commands like branching, committing, and merging.
+A simple repository, created by Khaled, For practicing Git and GitHub commands like branching, committing, and merging.

+### Edited Readme file.